 Shipping Container Delivery Costs and Frequently Asked Questions

-We’re the only company in the industry that includes delivery in the price you see for 20 ft. and 40 ft. shipping containers.
-No hidden fees.
-We generate these prices using our proprietary calculator that gets you the best price based on your zip code.
+Overall, container delivery cost varies depending on your location and the delivery method.
+We’re the only company in the industry that includes delivery cost in the price you see for shipping containers.
+We generate accurate prices using our proprietary calculator that gets you the best price based on your zip code.
+Try it below:

 Tilt Bed/Roll Off

+Tilt bed or roll off is by far the most common delivery method because it doesn’t require customer assistance.
 The container will arrive on a trailer that will tilt back and place the edge of the container on the ground.
-The trailer will pull away and allow the container to slide or roll off the trailer onto the ground.
+The truck and trailer will pull away and allow the container to slide or roll off the trailer onto the ground.
 Here is a video that shows how this delivery method works.

 This delivery method requires the customer to have an anchor point on the delivery site.
 A chain can be attached to the container and then attached to the anchor point.
 The trailer then pulls away and the container slides onto the ground.

-20 ft. and 40 ft shipping containers will arrive on a flatbed trailer attached to a semi-truck.
-The customer will need to provide a means to lift the container off the trailer, which could be a crane, forklift or any other heavy equipment. *53 ft. shipping containers are delivered on a container chassis and require the customer to unload using a crane or 15,000 lb. forklift.
+20ft and 40ft shipping containers will arrive on a flatbed trailer attached to a semi-truck.
+The customer will need to provide a means to lift the container off the trailer, which could be a crane, forklift or any other heavy equipment.

 Think about where you want the driver to place the shipping container and then also consider the shipping container’s surroundings.
 Those factors will help you decide between: